abhinavb1/qa-protractor/README.md

 // Author - Abhinav

-This project is an assigment to test out functionalities of bigbasket.
+This project tests out functionalities of bigbasket.
 This framework is written in jasmine with protractor.

 Framework requirements: